-- d. \$2.1M favorable variance in payroll disbursements, of which \$2.0M is expected to be permanent due to wages being over budgeted for FY19. - e. \$3.8M favorable variance in other operating expenses driven primarily by a delay in professional services and special events spend due to the uncertainty surrounding Tourism's budget.
-Variance is also driven by favorable timing variance of PayGo disbursements, and favorable spend on telephone utilities which was overstated in the Liquidity Plan. - 2. (\$3.4M) cash burn for the balance of FY19: - a.
-Tourism expects to disburse an additional (\$2.4M) pertaining to the FY18 marketing contract, which was spend deferred in FY18 due to hurricanes.
+- d. \$1.9M favorable variance in other operating expenses driven primarily by favorable professional services and special events spend due to contract approval delays and other timing issues.
+Variance is also driven by favorable timing variances of PayGo disbursements and cruise line incentives, and favorable spend on telephone utilities which was overstated in the Liquidity Plan. - 2. (\$5.6M) cash reduction for the balance of FY19: - a.
+Tourism expects to disburse an additional (\$2.4M) pertaining to the FY18 marketing contract, which was spend deferred in FY18 due to hurricanes, as well as catch up on spend related to professional services and cruise line incentives.

-- 1. Headcount FTEs: Decreased from 399 to 372 from Jun-18 to Mar-19. - a.
+- 1. Headcount FTEs: Decreased from 399 to 373 from Jun-18 to Apr-19. - a.
 Reduction in headcount driven primarily by 21 employees participating in Phase II of the VTP departing Tourism effective Aug-18. - 2.
-Payroll: Disbursements are forecast to be (\$20.4M) for FY19.
-YTD payroll is (\$14.6M). - a.
-Disbursements are forecast to be \$1.3M less than the Certified Budget in FY19.
+Payroll: Disbursements are forecast to be \$20.4M for FY19.
+YTD payroll is \$15.4M. - a.
+Payroll related disbursements were over budgeted in FY19 by \$2.0M, which is reflected in the YTD variance of \$3.1M.
+The remaining \$1.1M of the variance is timing related.

-$^{^{23}}$ Appendix includes reconciliation between AAFAF reported cash figures and the figures in this report.
+&lt;sup>23 Appendix includes reconciliation between AAFAF reported cash figures and the figures in this report.